AriMeron/Game/README.md

 ## Overview

 Welcome to Capitol Battle Royale, a thrilling first-person shooter (FPS) that pits the "Democrats" against the "Republicans" in the iconic Capitol Building.
 Players will assume the avatars of prominent politicians, such as Bernie Sanders or Donald Trump.
-Both teams will be armed with semi-automatic weapons and have an equal level of health, creating a fair and intense competition.
+Both teams will be armed with weapons and have an equal level of health, creating a fair and intense competition.

 ## Visual Elements